MOVING WORDS: INTEGRATING DANCE AND WRITING FOR CREATIVE EXPRESSION 6-8

 “I Can…”

-• I can describe the style of Op Art.
+• I can describe the interdependence between organisms and their environment.

 Essential Questions